tweag/nickel/README.md

 - The [Nix package manager](https://nixos.org/): Nix is a declarative package manager using its own language for specifying packages.
-Nickel is inspired in part by the Nix language, while trying to overcome some of its limitation.
+Nickel is inspired in part by the Nix language, while trying to overcome some of its limitations.
 It could be used instead of the Nix language.
 - (Cloud) infrastructure as code: infrastructure is becoming increasingly complex, requiring a rigorous approach to deployment, modification and configuration.
 This is where a declarative approach also shines, as adopted